-IN A very few instances, new officers intent upon making a favorable financial showing during their term, attempted to force suicidal cuts in the maintenance budget over the vigorous protest of their thinking chairman and greenkeeper.
+In a very few instances, new officers intent upon making a favorable financial showing during their term attempted to force suicidal cuts in the maintenance budget, over the vigorous protest of the thinking chairman and greenkeeper.
 If permitted and allowed to continue, the very existence of the club as a golfing establishment is endangered.
-Clubs which are faced with the necessity of curtailing expenses should consider carefully before reducing maintenance expenses below the absolute minimum required to maintain acceptable and playable turf.
-Such procedure is false economy, because the supposed savings will be more than offset by the future cost of turf renovation.
-After all, golf is the plea for the club's existence and the better players will not continue financial support unless greens and fairways are reasonably good.
+Clubs faced with the necessity of curtailing expenses should consider carefully before reducing maintenance expenses below the absolute mini-